Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 Science and Decision-Making

 Maki People follows a 12-step development process, from skill definition through AI-based item generation, pilot testing, and ongoing review.
-Their science team leans toward situational judgment tests and structured interviews over personality assessment methods, using Behaviorally Anchored Rating Scales for scoring and Differential Item Functioning for bias mitigation.
-The algorithms behind their LLMs go through a 10-step calibration loop comparing outputs against expert human ratings.
-It's a thorough process, though one that's only as durable as the underlying models, and those models change.
+Their science team favors situational judgment tests and structured interviews over personality assessment methods, using Behaviorally Anchored Rating Scales for scoring and Differential Item Functioning for bias mitigation.

-On the other side, the assessments are built on I-O psychology principles and validated for predictive validity.
-Cognitive ability, behavioral tendencies, and hard skills all feed into a single integrated profile.
+Bryq’s assessments are built on I-O psychology principles and validated for predictive validity.
+Cognitive ability, behavioral tendencies, hard skills, and AI proficiency all feed into a single integrated profile.
 The AI Proficiency Assessment draws on six peer-reviewed frameworks.
-The proof points: 80% reduction in screening time, 3x improvement in quality of hire, and 40% drop in early turnover.
-Those numbers track actual hiring outcomes, not just processing speed.
+Customers report 3x improvement in quality of hire, 47% lower attrition, and 2x faster hiring.
+Those numbers track actual hiring outcomes, not processing speed.

-The difference isn't rigor.
-It's what each platform is optimizing for.
-Their science backs autonomous agent decision-making.
-Bryq's science backs a single, interpretable candidate profile that your team uses to make better hiring decisions themselves.
+The difference isn’t rigor.
+It’s what each platform is optimizing for.
+Maki People’s science backs autonomous agent decision-making.
+Bryq’s science backs a single, interpretable candidate profile that your team uses to make better decisions.

 Maki People follows a 12-step development process, from skill definition through AI-based item generation, pilot testing, and ongoing review.
-Their science team leans toward situational judgment tests and structured interviews over personality assessment methods, using Behaviorally Anchored Rating Scales for scoring and Differential Item Functioning for bias mitigation.
-The algorithms behind their LLMs go through a 10-step calibration loop comparing outputs against expert human ratings.
-It's a thorough process, though one that's only as durable as the underlying models, and those models change.
+Their science team favors situational judgment tests and structured interviews over personality assessment methods, using Behaviorally Anchored Rating Scales for scoring and Differential Item Functioning for bias mitigation.

-On the other side, the assessments are built on I-O psychology principles and validated for predictive validity.
-Cognitive ability, behavioral tendencies, and hard skills all feed into a single integrated profile.
+Bryq’s assessments are built on I-O psychology principles and validated for predictive validity.
+Cognitive ability, behavioral tendencies, hard skills, and AI proficiency all feed into a single integrated profile.
 The AI Proficiency Assessment draws on six peer-reviewed frameworks.
-The proof points: 80% reduction in screening time, 3x improvement in quality of hire, and 40% drop in early turnover.
-Those numbers track actual hiring outcomes, not just processing speed.
+Customers report 3x improvement in quality of hire, 47% lower attrition, and 2x faster hiring.
+Those numbers track actual hiring outcomes, not processing speed.

-The difference isn't rigor.
-It's what each platform is optimizing for.
-Their science backs autonomous agent decision-making.
-Bryq's science backs a single, interpretable candidate profile that your team uses to make better hiring decisions themselves.
+The difference isn’t rigor.
+It’s what each platform is optimizing for.
+Maki People’s science backs autonomous agent decision-making.
+Bryq’s science backs a single, interpretable candidate profile that your team uses to make better decisions.

 Maki People follows a 12-step development process, from skill definition through AI-based item generation, pilot testing, and ongoing review.
-Their science team leans toward situational judgment tests and structured interviews over personality assessment methods, using Behaviorally Anchored Rating Scales for scoring and Differential Item Functioning for bias mitigation.
-The algorithms behind their LLMs go through a 10-step calibration loop comparing outputs against expert human ratings.
-It's a thorough process, though one that's only as durable as the underlying models, and those models change.
+Their science team favors situational judgment tests and structured interviews over personality assessment methods, using Behaviorally Anchored Rating Scales for scoring and Differential Item Functioning for bias mitigation.

-On the other side, the assessments are built on I-O psychology principles and validated for predictive validity.
-Cognitive ability, behavioral tendencies, and hard skills all feed into a single integrated profile.
+Bryq’s assessments are built on I-O psychology principles and validated for predictive validity.
+Cognitive ability, behavioral tendencies, hard skills, and AI proficiency all feed into a single integrated profile.
 The AI Proficiency Assessment draws on six peer-reviewed frameworks.
-The proof points: 80% reduction in screening time, 3x improvement in quality of hire, and 40% drop in early turnover.
-Those numbers track actual hiring outcomes, not just processing speed.
+Customers report 3x improvement in quality of hire, 47% lower attrition, and 2x faster hiring.
+Those numbers track actual hiring outcomes, not processing speed.

-The difference isn't rigor.
-It's what each platform is optimizing for.
-Their science backs autonomous agent decision-making.
-Bryq's science backs a single, interpretable candidate profile that your team uses to make better hiring decisions themselves.
+The difference isn’t rigor.
+It’s what each platform is optimizing for.
+Maki People’s science backs autonomous agent decision-making.
+Bryq’s science backs a single, interpretable candidate profile that your team uses to make better decisions.

 Who Should Choose Bryq?